 Teresa Combs, CMT

-Teresa Combs is a nationally board certified massage therapist who is
+Teresa Combs is board certified in massage therapy and also licensed in

 Photos and Videos